Patents

 Series 1 covers Patents 001-7542 (1857-1890).
 Series 2 covers Patents 10302-21427 (1893-1904)

 These two series are held at MF 367.
-You can make a request on our Online Inquiry form.
+You can make a request on our Online Inquiry form or request the microfiche yourself - see the heading 'Requesting a microfiche patent' below.

 Note: there is a gap in holdings between 1890 and 1893.
 Our Series 1 patent holdings end at patent 7542 (1890) and our Series 2 patent holdings commence at patent 10302 (1893).
 See the Locations tab under the catalogue record for further details on our holdings.